pawlean/inspiringfigures/README.md

 💜 A huge thank you to everyone that has taken part in this little project!
 You all inspire me every single day 😄

-📹 Video production by my little brother, Clark Narvas, every single month.
-The full YouTube playlist of all my live interviews with all inspiring figures can be found here!
+📹 Video production by my little brother, Clark Narvas (https://clarknarvas.com/), every single month.
+The full YouTube playlist of all my live interviews with all inspiring figures can be found here: https://www.youtube.com/playlist?list=PLkR4A7sk9JzZBiZ-BmRpMRF96fWqA1q9I

+Thank you to Matt Burman (https://mattburman.com/) for helping me when I hit blockers.

 ## The Tech

 Built on React, thanks Create-React-App.

-During the development of this project, I learnt more about React, Flexbox and Javascript.
+During the development of this project, I learnt more about React, Flexbox, Javascript and working with APIs.